Mornington, County Meath: Education

 There is one primary school split into a girls and boys school in Donacarney which service Mornington.
 They are Realt Na Mara BNS and Realt Na Mara GNS.
 Mornington is home to Drogheda Educate Together Secondary School on Mill Road.
 The area is also served by nearby secondary schools such as Coláiste na hInse in Bettystown.

-In 1837 a school of about 20 children was located in the 'small chapel at Mornington'.
+In 1837, a school of about 20 children was located in the 'small chapel at Mornington'.
 A neo-Gothic style red-brick school which now serves as the local community centre was built in the 1870s at Donacarney Cross.
 Designed in 1872-3 by P.J.
 Dodd of Drogheda, with an extension in 1885, it features separate doors for girls and boys at the front of the building.
 Its twentieth-century replacement, with a water tower, was demolished to make the site available for the present-day schools in the early 2010s.

 Artists

 The area has inspired many artists over the years.
 Views of the estuary and its fishermen, the beach and the Maiden Tower appear as subjects in watercolour, illustration and oils by various artists including Austin Cooper, Alexander Williams, Nano Reid, Ithell Colquhoun and more recently Richard Moore.

-An illustration drawn of the 'Mouth of the Boyne' in 1746–47 by Thomas Wright (1711–1786), which shows the Maiden Tower and Lady's Finger, appeared in his book Louthiana, published in 1748.
-Two other early illustrations are "Views of Maiden-Tower near Drogheda, Co:y Meath" by Austin Cooper in 1782 and "The lady's Finger & Maiden Tower, Co. of Eastmeath" an engraving based on a sketch by George Petrie.
-The latter appears as a plate in the antiquary Thomas Cromwell's Excursions through Ireland of 1820.
+An illustration drawn of the 'Mouth of the Boyn' in 1746–47 by Thomas Wright (1711–1786), which shows the Maiden Tower and Lady's Finger, appeared in Book II. of Louthiana, published in 1748.
+Two other early illustrations are "Views of Maiden-Tower near Drogheda, Co:y Meath" by Austin Cooper in 1782 and "The lady's Finger & Maiden Tower, Co. of Eastmeath" an engraving, based on a sketch by George Petrie, appearing as a plate in antiquary Thomas Cromwell's Excursions through Ireland of 1820.

 Mornington Strand

-Mornington Strand consists of dunes, known locally since at least the mid-eighteenth century as The Burrows, and a wide sandy strand which extends south from the River Boyne towards Bettystown.
+Mornington Strand consists of dunes, known locally since at least the mid-eighteenth century as The Burrows, see below, and a wide sandy strand which extends south from the River Boyne towards Bettystown.
 The links course of Laytown and Bettystown Golf Club is situated within the Mornington dune-system.
 There are areas of soft sand close to the River Boyne training walls; warning signs erected at Bettystown warn of the danger.
 The intertidal sand and mudflats, and the Mornington sand dune systems, are included within the Boyne Coast and Estuary Special Area of Conservation (SAC) which extends along the coast from Bettystown to Termonfeckin.

 The bodies of murder-victims were found here in 2007 and 2013.